-While Twitter can be used for good, unfortunately in the case of Bangkok’s current flooding situation, in many cases Twitter is doing nothing but causing more panic, as idiots, who think it’s fun to spread every rumour about ‘floods’ in Bangkok, tweet lies, with little regard for how it may affect other people.
+While Twitter can be used for good, unfortunately in the case of Bangkok’s current flooding situation, in some cases Twitter is doing nothing but causing more panic as irresponsible people, who think it’s fun to spread every rumour about ‘floods’ in Bangkok, tweet lies with little regard for how it may affect other people.

-#ThaiFloodEng,, in an effort to find useful information about latest flooding news.
-And let me say, other than tweets from a handful of people, it’s nothing but fools tweeting and retweeting every rumour they’ve heard and every “new road flooded” while they sit staring at their computer screen with no more clue about what’s flooding than what they read on Twitter a minute ago.
+Let’s just say, other than tweets from a handful of people, it is litle but irresponsible people tweeting and retweeting every rumour they have heard and every “new road flooded” while they sit staring at their computer screen with no more clue about what’s flooding than what they read on Twitter a minute ago.

 If any of these tweets were actually true, the water would be coming at the force of a tsunami, at least as big as the one in Japan.
-Last I checked we didn’t get tsunamis in Bangkok and, if we did, they sure as heck don’t come from the north.
+Last we checked we didn’t get tsunamis in Bangkok and, if we did, they sure as heck don’t come from the north.

 Thais all over Bangkok are worried about possible flooding, and particularly those who live in one-storey houses or near klongs.
-These are people’s lives and livelihoods you are messing with while you tweet your garbage about places in Bangkok being flooded; people you’re causing unnecessary pain.
+These are people’s lives and livelihoods you are messing with while you tweet your gossip about places in Bangkok being flooded; people you are causing unnecessary pain.

 People who, in many cases, if it does flood, will lose everything they own and will have no money to replace it.